 This page focuses on massive, concrete columns both cylindrical and angular.
 Growing systems can often be fastened to them but with poles and masts, drilling becomes especially difficult due to the high amounts of rebar they contain.
 Alternative attachment methods include special tension bands, fastening the plants using binding materials or the use of "self-climbing plants".
 Please reference the section; "Columns" and "Poles", found in the 'Ideas' section to learn more.

-Concrete pillars "support" or carry a "load".
-They consist mostly of very pressure-resistant concrete that provides resistance when drilling.
-It will be more difficult to work with if they are also covered with insulation, this is found out by tapping and listening for the distinctive or the corresponding sounds.
+Concrete columns are load bearing they consist mostly of very pressure-resistant concrete that provides a lot of resistance when drilling.
+It will be more difficult to work with if they are also covered with insulation.
+You can determine this simply by tapping and listening for a distinctly hollow sound.

-Concrete poles are self-supporting, supporting a light, a sign, decorations, or other things.
-Here the iron inside is not only in a loose "basket" style, but as relatively dense iron wreaths next to each other.
-Encountering reinforcement when drilling often cannot be avoided.
-Here, depending on the expected amount of reinforced steel, one should consider whether drilling a hole for the fitting of climbing aids would be useful, effective, and safe.
+Concrete poles are free standing and generally support light loads such as street lamp, sign, decorations etc. Here the iron inside is not only in a loose "basket" style, but as relatively dense iron wreaths next to each other.
+Encountering reinforcement when drilling is often unavoidable and depending on the expected amount of reinforced steel, one should consider whether drilling is the best and safest option.

-With very thin round pillars there can be problems with the cover plates of the cross-holder who no longer adapt or fit to the small radius sufficiently and may need to be formed accordingly.
+With very thin, round pillars there can be problems with the cover plates of the cross-holder that no longer adapt or fit to the small radius sufficiently and may need to be formed accordingly.